Korea Armed Forces Athletic Corps: Role in professional sports

 Besides providing athletic training and facilities to serving active-duty military personnel, Sangmu also accepts qualified male professional athletes serving their mandatory military service.
 Athletes from team sports play for the Sangmu teams on loan from their parent club and return to their respective clubs at the end of their service.
 Serving Sangmu athletes may be temporarily released to participate in international competitions if called up by their respective sporting associations.

 Applicants submit the appropriate documents towards the end of their playing season, which differs depending on the sport, and accepted applicants are further screened through a series of physical fitness tests and a written test.
-Athletes from team sports are also chosen based on availability of places in the team for the upcoming season and their past records.
+Athletes from team sports are also chosen based on availability of places in the team for the upcoming season and their records.
 Those rejected may either re-apply (if not of maximum age yet) or serve as a regular soldier.
 Qualified applicants undergo five weeks of basic military training like all other recruits before being assigned to their respective athletic units.
 Due to their military status, Sangmu athletes are required to salute when the national anthem is played and are referred to as their rank instead of the honorific for athletes (seonsu, 선수) even at international competitions and tournaments.

 The existing policy dictates that athletes who have not completed their service and win a gold medal at the Asian Games or at least a bronze medal at the Olympics may be exempted, although they still have to undergo basic training.
 If the athlete is already serving, he may be granted an early discharge, as in the case of basketball player Oh Se-keun and fencer Kim Jun-ho, both of whom were discharged weeks after winning their respective medals.
 Due to this policy, the topic of mandatory military service and exemptions garners increased public interest during the Olympics and Asian Games.

+Rugby Union team

+Founded in 1984 the KAFAC rugby union team plays in the Korea Super Rugby League, having won the tournament twice in 2005 and 2007.
+They are coached by Seo Cheon-oh and are based in Mungyeong.